SeekingFor/jfniki/readme.txt

 ---
 **IDEA: Staking.  add a biss message that says "I say this version is good"
       not "I published this version".
 Add feedback in UI to show how many nyms staked a given version.
-**IDEA: Toadlet based plugin that redirects to jfniki (i.e. to get on menu) [not sure this is possible] *IDEA: Support links to other wikis. e.g.:b fniki://nntp/group/name[/SSK@some_version]
+[PUNT: SFA provided toadlet code.] **IDEA: Toadlet based plugin that redirects to
-      [Not quite.
+                                   jfniki (i.e. to get on menu) [not sure this is possible] *IDEA: Support links to other wikis. e.g.:b fniki://nntp/group/name[/SSK@some_version] [Not quite.
 Should be able to support mutliple transports (fms, ft, freemail?, fproxy usk?) in same url] [See notes below on ft fms interop. one NNTP to rule them all]